 Classification: small town

 Location: Salt Creek Township, Hocking County – Near the intersection of Lively Rd & Pole Ridge Rd

-There isn't much info online about Apple & we suspect the reason is that quite simply nothing extraordinary good or bad has ever really happened there, but it seems to be a relatively peaceful place to live.
-It was named for the abundance of apple orchards in the area in the mid 1800's.
-A cemetery was established in the early 1850's on Pleasant Ridge Rd. north of the center of town & the Zion Church congregation organized in 1855 across the street.
+There isn’t much info online about Apple & we suspect the reason is that quite simply nothing extraordinary good or bad has ever really happened there.
+It seems to be a relatively peaceful place to live.
+It was named for the abundance of apple orchards in the area in the mid 1800s.
+A cemetery was established in the early 1850s on Pleasant Ridge Rd north of the center of town & the Zion Church congregation organized in 1855 across the street.

-The church building was constructed in the late 1850's.
-It's been closed for several years now.
-The town also had a grocery store in the 1870's on Andrew Poling's (1814 - 1887) farm, the future site of a post office, & was operated by one of his sons.
-Apple's population probably peaked in the 1880's with about 100 residents & the post office ran from 1891 - 1911.
-There's an abandoned house with a few outbuildings behind the church & a couple more in the woods around town.
+The church building was constructed in the late 1850s.
+It’s been closed for several years now.
+The town also had a grocery store in the 1870s on Andrew Poling’s (1814 – 1887) farm, the former site of the post office, & was operated by one of his sons.
+Apple’s population probably peaked in the 1880s with about 100 residents & the post office ran from 1891 – 1911.
+There’s an abandoned house with a few outbuildings behind the church & a couple more in the woods around town.

 Haydenville, OH (1852 – present mining & company store town, the last company town in Ohio)